openfoodfacts/taxonomy-editor/doc/references/taxonomy-parser.md

 ## Lines and blocks

 1. a language code is a two character code.
 We write `LC` to signify a language code in this document.
-1. every line has on of the following form:
+1. every line has one of the following forms:
    - *blank line*: it only contains space characters or no character at all
    - *comment line*: first character is a `#`
    - *parent line*: fist character is `<`